-Russia to support companies hit by US sanctions
+Russia to support companies hit by U.S. sanctions

-MOSCOW (AP) — Russia said Monday it will support companies hit by fresh U.S. sanctions as Russian stocks dropped and shares in aluminum producer Rusal plummeted.
+MOSCOW (AP) — Russia said Monday it will support companies hit by fresh U.S. sanctions as the ruble and Russian stocks dropped sharply.

-Deputy Prime Minister Arkady Dvorkovich said in comments reported by state news agencies that Russia is prepared to back the companies if their positions worsen.

-“We have a very attentive approach to our leading companies.
-They mean thousands of employees and very important jobs for our country,” he was quoted as saying by the Tass agency.
+The ruble dropped to its lowest level against the dollar since late 2016, while shares in sanctioned aluminum producer Rusal plunged.

+President Vladimir Putin’s spokesman Dmitry Peskov said the Kremlin backs efforts to mitigate the effect of the sanctions package, which he called “egregious in its lawlessness.”

+Prime Minister Dmitry Medvedev ordered his Cabinet to draw up measures to support sanctioned companies in the energy, metals and arms sectors, Russian news agencies reported.

-Shares in Rusal, which is controlled by the billionaire businessman Oleg Deripaska, plunged just over 50 percent on the Hong Kong stock exchange Monday.
+Shares in sanctioned aluminum producer Rusal, which is controlled by the billionaire businessman Oleg Deripaska, plunged just over 50 percent on the Hong Kong stock exchange Monday.

 Rusal said the sanctions “may result in technical defaults in relation to certain credit obligations.”